 Now, how did I realise having FOCUS is the best thing ever?
 Well, settle in friends…

 I am the worlds BIGGEST shiny-thing-chaser.
 Honestly.
 Too many ideas, too many browser windows open, too many tasks on my to-do list.
 This pep-talk is way more about me than it is about you… but maybe you can relate?
-Remember that post I wrote last year, about getting good at failing?
-A lot of the issues I’ve had with growing my business over the last 2 years have cropped up because I was trying to diversify my income streams (advice I read somewhere many moons ago… I’d go so far as to say BAD advice).
+Remember that post I wrote, about getting good at failing?
+A lot of the issues I had with growing my business over that time cropped up because I was trying to diversify my income streams (advice I read somewhere many moons ago… I’d go so far as to say BAD advice).
 Instead of doing ONE thing BRILLIANTLY, I was doing 7 things fairly crappily.

 A previous colleague had a favourite saying, that keeps coming back to me now, with an entirely different emphasis: